PabloMSanAla/fabada/README.md

 # Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA.
-Fully Adaptive Bayesian Algorithm for Data Analysis (FABADA) is a new approach of noise reduction methods.
-In this repository is shown the results obtained of the developed Python implementation of the method done during the Master Thesis of Pablo M. Sánchez Alarcón.
+Fully Adaptive Bayesian Algorithm for Data Analysis (FABADA) is a new Bayesian approach for noise reduction in one and two dimensional data.
+This algorithm was deloped during the  Master Thesis of Pablo M. Sánchez Alarcón directed by Yago Ascasibar Sequerios of the M.Sc.
+Theoritical Physics at the Universidad Autónoma de Madrid.

+Along the code in this repository you will be able to reproduce the results obtained in the Master Thesis of Pablo M. Sánchez Alarcón (pdf also in repository).
+With "Example_2D.py" you will reproduce the examples of the two dimensional astronomical images and running the "Example_2D.py" it will reproduce the one dimensional spectra.